inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 So do individuals like you or me actually buy and pay for inlets PRO?
 Yes, you can find individual stories on the [inlets homepage](https://inlets.dev/).

+Going forward you'll hear us use the term inlets and inlets PRO interchangeably, inlets is a paid, commercial solution for individuals and businesses.

+If you have comments, questions or suggestions, you can chat with me and other users on the [OpenFaaS Slack](https://slack.openfaas.io/) in the `#inlets` channel.

 You can [try it for free today for 14 days](https://docs.inlets.dev/#/get-started/free-trial?id=get-started-with-your-free-trial), or you can go ahead and [pay month-by-month on Gumroad](https://openfaas.gumroad.com/l/inlets-subscription).

-If you have comments, questions or suggestions, feel free to reach out to me via [OpenFaaS Slack in the #inlets channel](https://slack.openfaas.io/).

 [Maartje](https://twitter.com/MaartjeME) uses inlets PRO to host dozens of side-projects and told me that she saved hundreds of dollars per year.
 Apparently the savings went on to fund her Raspberry Pi cluster!